 Blue Owl Ownership

-Blue Owl holds a total of 625.65 Million outstanding shares.
+Blue Owl holds a total of 664.8 Million outstanding shares.
 The majority of Blue Owl Capital outstanding shares are owned by other corporate entities.
 These outside corporations are usually referred to as non-private investors looking to acquire positions in Blue Owl Capital to benefit from reduced commissions.
 Consequently, institutional investors are subject to a different set of regulations than regular investors in Blue Owl.
 Please pay attention to any change in the institutional holdings of Blue Owl Capital as this could imply that something significant has changed or is about to change at the company.
-Please note that no matter how many assets the company secures, if the real value of the firm is less than the current market value, you may not be able to make money on it.
+Please note that on August 21, 2025, Representative Ritchie Torres of US Congress acquired under $15k worth of Blue Owl Capital's common stock.

 Please note, institutional investors have a lot of resources and new technology at their disposal.
 They can put in a lot of research and financial analysis when reviewing investment options.
 There are many different types of institutional investors, including banks, hedge funds, insurance companies, and pension plans.
 One of the main advantages they have over retail investors is the fees paid for trades.
 As they are buying in large quantities, they can manage their cost more effectively.